TomarAditya/zapier-platform/docs/cli.md

 * (required) `version` | Specify the version to delete.
 It must have no users or Zaps.

 **Flags**
-* `-d, --debug` | Show extra debugging output
+* `-d, --debug` | Shows extra debugging output.

 ## deprecate

-> Marks a non-production version of your integration as deprecated, with removal by a certain date.
+> Mark a non-production version of your integration as deprecated, with removal by a certain date.

 **Usage**: `zapier deprecate VERSION DATE`